Stihl vs. Husqvarna Chainsaws: A Comparision

 Which Chainsaw Is Right for You?

-Stihl vs Husqvarna is to loggers what Ford vs Chevy is to racers.
-If you talk to ten random loggers, you'll find about a 50/50 split between those who prefer Stihl chainsaws and those who prefer Husqvarna chainsaws.
-Everyone has their own rationale for why they use the chainsaw they use.
-At the end of the day, both brands have high-quality professional grade models that perform well in the woods, so the choice is up to you.
+Stihl vs. Husqvarna is to loggers what Ford vs. Chevy is to street racers.
+If you talk to ten random loggers, you'll find about a 50/50 split between those who prefer Stihl chainsaws and those who prefer Husqvarna.
+Everyone has their own rationale for why they prefer one brand over the other, but at the end of the day, both brands have several high-quality, professional-grade models that perform well in the woods.
+The choice is up to you.